XinweiZhang/XinweiZhang.github.io/_posts/2023-03-26-Sum-of-n-uniform-random-variables.md

 The first solution becomes challenging to work with due to the complexity of the probability $$P(S_n\geq t)$$, which involved [Irwin–Hall distribution](https://en.wikipedia.org/wiki/Irwin%E2%80%93Hall_distribution).

 This difficulty highlights the advantages of directly working with expectations, as demonstrated in the second solution.
-We will still make use of the idea of conditioning on $$X_1$$.
+We will still use the idea of conditioning on $$X_1$$.
 For $$t>1$$, we have

 $$
 M(t) = 1 + \int_{0}^1 E[N(t-s)] d s = 1 + \int_{t-1}^t E[N(u)] d u = 1 + \int_{t-1}^t M(u) d u.